pixelsane/merp/README.md

 Mathematical interpolation and easing functions for smooth value transitions.

 ## Basic Usage
 This is an extremely simple usage example!
-I will be adding more practical and actual project based examples soon.
+Please head onto the examples to learn more about merp.

 ```javascript
 import "merp"
 // Smoothly animate a progress value using exponential ease-in